lemonmade/react-stylish/docs/plugins.md

 ### `PositionalStyles`

 Not enabled by default in React DOM or Native.
-However, it will work for both [if enabled]().
+However, it will work for both [if enabled][enable-plugins-url].

 The `PositionalStyles` plugin lets you style elements based on their position within their parent.
 It provides `first`, `last`, `even`, and `odd` keys to use to target elements whose position within its parent matches that positional description.
 For example, rules you pass to `first` will only apply to an instance of the subcomponent that is the first child in its parent, and `even` will only apply those rules to every second element.
 Here's an example using a few of these keys: